jitterted/jitterchat/README.md

 ## To Do

-* Make file node display nicer (short file name)
+### Nicer File Node Display
+  * Use short file name
   * Dynamically update comment count for file node (maybe?)
+  * More fine-grained tree structure changed event

+### Add Username
   * Add username to comment information (i.e., who submitted the comment)
   * Also add how many (total? active?) comments in the chat view for the user
   * Show comments by user (instead of file)